-[3] The subject property at 7414 Crowfoot Rd NW is a 21,233 square foot (sq. ft.) retail strip with a 1988 year of construction (yoc) on 1.00 acres of land in the community of Arbour Lake with the Property Use: Commercial and Sub Property Use: CM1403 Retail - Shopping Centre - Power.
-The subject is located within the Power Shopping Centre known as Crowfoot Centre.
-The building's tenants include the Crowfoot Liquor Store (15,183 sq. ft. - Jr. Big Box), two tenants leasing 634 and 1,119 sq. ft. respectively and 4,297 sq. ft. of office space.

-[4] The assessment was prepared on the income approach valuation with a capitalization rate of 6.25%.
+- [3] The subject property at 388 Country Hills Bv NE is a 213,282 square foot (sq ft) retail centre on 20.0 acres of land with a 1999 year of construction (yoc) assigned a B/B+ quality rating in the community of Country Hills Village with the Property Use: Commercial and Sub Property Use: CM1403 Retail Shopping Centre Power.
+The subject is the Power Shopping Centre known as Country Hills Town Centre.
+There are 10 buildings on the subject property with tenants including a number of big box retailers, a movie theatre, a bank, a fast food restaurant, a full service restaurant as well as other smaller retailers. - [4] The assessment was prepared on the income approach valuation with a capitalization rate of 6.25%.